 As we get into the meat of the video, it’s great to hear what the Superdry staff have to say about the Samsung screens while we (as the viewers) get to see them in action.

 6. Hubspot – Avison Young

 One of the best things about this video isn’t part of the video at all.
 It’s in the title:

 Including the impressive results of Avison Young’s partnership with HubSpot in the title encourages viewers not just to click on the video but to keep watching in order to find out how that happened.

 In addition to that, this video does a great job of laying out the customer’s initial problem before introducing HubSpot as the perfect solution.

 This case study video, while long, manages to keep viewer attention with help from a heartwarming soundtrack and clips of various cute animals.

 The video also uses animation to emphasise the role that Claranet has played in helping Pets at Home to grow.

 Case study and testimonial videos can give your brand a HUGE credibility boost.
-If you want to create an amazing case study video like the ones seen in this article, head to our Testimonial Videos page to find out more.
+If you want to create an amazing case study video like the ones seen in this article, head to our Testimonial Video Production page to find out more.